Markov Chain Decomposition Based On Total Expectation Theorem: Termination

-This is intuitively obvious because termination (or truncation as a special case) only changes flow balance equations at boundary states.
+According to Proposition \ref{boundary condition}, the condition for conservation of distribution reduces to the boundary condition: ${\pi _k} \propto \pi _k^j,\forall k \in {A_j} \Leftrightarrow {\pi _k} \propto \pi _k^j,\forall k \in \partial {A_j}.$ This is intuitively obvious because termination only changes flow balance equations at boundary states.
 As long as the boundary distribution is maintained, the entire distribution of a decomposed subchain is conserved.
 In this paper, we use the terms ``the conservation of distribution condition'' and ``the boundary condition'' interchangeably as they are equivalent.

 How can we satisfy the boundary condition?
 Needless to say, the simplest way to satisfy this condition is to impose $\pi _k^j$ follow ${\pi _k} \propto \pi _k^j,\forall k \in \partial {A_j}$, if we know how ${\pi _k}$ is distributed at the boundary states.
-This is often possible when these boundary states also belong to another subchain, for which we know the distribution.
+This is often possible when these boundary states also belong to another subchain, for which we know the distribution \citep[as an example, see][]{doroudi2017clearing}.
 However, in general, we need to find $\pi _k^j$ at boundary states by solving an independent subchain $j$ with termination.
 We next discuss the condition for termination that ensures the boundary condition.